 Significant differences exist between feline heartworm disease and its classical canine counterpart and these are consistent with characteristics of partially adapted host-parasite relationships.
 Although cats are susceptible hosts, they are more resistant to infection with adult Dirofilaria immitis than are dogs.
-When dogs not previously exposed to heartworms are injected with 100 L3 larvae, an average of 60 adult worms develop in almost 100% of the dogs; in cats, however, 3 to 10 adult worms develop in approximately 75% of the cats.
+When dogs not previously exposed to heartworms are injected with 100 L3 larvae, an average of 60 adult worms develop in almost 100% of the dogs (Blagburn et al, 2011); in 106 experimentally infected cats, however, 79% of the cats had 1 or more worms and 70% had 2 or more worms with an average of 6 per infected cat and a median of 3 heartworms per cat (McCall et al, 1992, Dillon et al, 2007, McCall, unpublished data).
 These L3 larvae molt to L4 and juvenile worm (immature adult) with some loss along the way but there is a very high mortality rate of the juvenile worms as they reach the lungs 3 to 4 months after infection.
-Most heartworm infections in cats are comparatively light and consist of less than six adult worms.
-Although much heavier infections occur occasionally, usually only one or two worms are present, and approximately one third of these consist of worms of the same sex.
+Most heartworm infections in cats are comparatively light and consist of less than six adult worms (Genchi et al, 1992b).
+Although much heavier infections occur occasionally, usually only one or two worms are present, and approximately one third of these consist of worms of the same sex (McTier et al, 1992; Ryan et al, 1995).
 Nevertheless, because of their relatively small body size, cats with only a few worms are still considered to be heavily infected in terms of parasite biomass.
-Some clinical surveys and data from experimentally infected cats have documented a slight preponderance of infection in male cats, but it has not been determined conclusively that male cats are at greater risk.
-No sex predilection for anti-D immitis host antibody seropositivity has been proven within populations of naturally exposed cats, nor has a preference by vector mosquitoes for either sex, although some data suggest trends for each toward female cats.
-Host preference by some of the most abundant vectors does favor the dog and may contribute to the lower prevalence of infection in cats.
-The Culex spp mosquito, which is the most common species in many urban areas, feeds on both cats and dogs without preference.
+Some clinical surveys and data from experimentally infected cats have documented a slight preponderance of infection in male cats, but it has not been determined conclusively that male cats are at greater risk (Guerrero et al, 1992; Kramer and Genchi, 2002).
+No sex predilection for anti-D immitis host antibody seropositivity has been proven within populations of naturally exposed cats, nor has a preference by vector mosquitoes for either sex, although some data suggest trends for each toward female cats (Atkins et al, 2000; Fernandez et al, 2010).
+Host preference by some of the most abundant vectors does favor the dog and may contribute to the lower prevalence of infection in cats (Di Sacco et al, 1992; Genchi et al, 1992a).
+The Culex spp mosquito, which is the most common species in many urban areas, feeds on both cats and dogs without preference (Genchi et al, 1992a).

 The true prevalence of heartworm infection in cats is probably understated due to diagnostic limitations, and the greater tendency of cats to exhibit only transient clinical signs or die without confirmation of infection.
-Necropsy surveys of shelter cats have placed the prevalence of adult heartworm infections at 5% to 15% of the rate in unprotected dogs in a given area.
-Circulating microfilariae are seldom found in infected cats.
-When microfilaremias do develop in cats, they appear only about one week later than in dogs (195 days post infection at the earliest) and seldom persist beyond 228 days post infection.
-Heartworms transplanted from cats are capable of resuming production of circulating microfilariae in dogs; thus it appears that feline infections become occult due to host immunemediated clearance of the microfilariae and perhaps a reversible suppression of microfilariae production.
+Necropsy surveys of shelter cats have placed the prevalence of adult heartworm infections at 5% to 15% of the rate in unprotected dogs in a given area (Ryan and Newcomb, 1995).
+Circulating microfilariae are seldom found in infected cats (Browne et al, 2005).
+When microfilaremias do develop in cats, they appear only about one week later than in dogs (195 days post infection at the earliest) and seldom persist beyond 228 days post infection (McCall et al, 1992).
+Heartworms transplanted from cats are capable of resuming production of circulating microfilariae in dogs (personal communication, JW McCall, 2014); thus it appears that feline infections become occult due to host immune-mediated clearance of the microfilariae and perhaps a reversible suppression of microfilariae production.